Transfer Policies of CSU Campuses

 Lower Division Transfer Requirements

-- Were eligible as a freshman at the time of high school graduation except for missing college preparatory subject requirements, have been in continuous attendance in a regionally accredited college since high school graduation, and have made up the missing subject requirements with a 2.0 or better GPA.
+The applicant was eligible as a freshman at the time of high school graduation and has been in continuous attendance in an accredited college since high school graduation.

-- Complete appropriate college courses with a “C-” or better.
-One college course of at least three semester or four quarter units will be considered equivalent to one year of high school study.
+One baccalaureate-level course of at least 3 semester (4 quarter) units is usually considered equivalent to one year of high school study.

 Upper Division Transfer Requirements